reactjs/react.dev/content/docs/context.md

 Context object accepts a `displayName` string property.
 React DevTools uses this string to determine what to display for the context.

-For example, the following component will appear as MyContext in the DevTools:
+For example, the following component will appear as MyDisplayName in the DevTools:

 ```js{2}
 const MyContext = React.createContext(/* some value */);